gmalmquist/too-powerful-macros/README.md

 C-like pre-processor for macros, constant symbols, includes, and calls to external compilers.

 ## Why
 I built TPM with web coding in mind, because too often I find myself wishing I could define constants when writing CSS of HTML (eg, defining BACKGROUND_COLOR a symbol).
 Another big use case was processing includes in arbitrary locations in arbitrary files -- because HTML files are a pain to split up.

 Now, this could all obviously be smoothed over with server-side scripting, but (at the strong risk of being completely hypocritical) server-side scripting seems like overkill for a static webpage with no dynamic elements that actually need to be changed by the server, outside of programmatic convenience.
 I also frequently find that most consumer webhosting is fairly limited in what server-side languages are supported, and I like to avoid PHP whenever possible.

 This macro processor is "too powerful" because it gives you plenty of rope to hang yourself with if mis-used.

 ## Performance
-Building a webpage with a couple includes takes about 10 seconds on my machine.
+Building my entire portfolio website takes about 30 seconds.
+Most of this time is spent invoking `pdflatex` and the JVM as external calls and plugins.

 ## Building
 TPM uses pants (https://github.com/pantsbuild/pants) for building.
 Pants is hermetic, so if you clone TPM you shouldn't have to install anything to get things up and running.

 To build the runnable tpm bundled jar from the root directory, use the command:
 ```bash
 ./pants bundle src/java
 ```

 This assumes your are building TPM on a unix-based machine; it may or may not actually build on windows.
 But once TPM is built, it should be cross-platform (though that hasn't yet been tested).

 ## Syntax and Usage Examples